abtin/notes/2022/Jan.md

 - Turkish food is tasty but too filling!
 I need a good rest after!
 - I'm going to have a 2nd attempt on using Ebiten to present the simulation world!

+### Jan 22, 2022

+#### Thoughts

+- Negative feedback is also appreciated!
+There is a reason for the negative feedback.
+It could be temporal (Not the right time) or spacial (Not the right place).
+At the end, life will go on and if we don't get stuck, the happiness will follow :)